kayleyawatson/FH-Democratic-Backsliding/README.md

 1. Select the HTML file from the repository and download a copy to your device.

 ## Data Sources
-The primary sources for this project include:

-Freedom House: Provides annual democracy scores for countries worldwide.

-World Bank: Offers supplementary socio-economic indicators for contextual analysis.

-Other sources are as follows:

 “About Us.”
 Freedom House, freedomhouse.org/about-us.
 Accessed 18 Dec.
 2023.